-B. Ten per Million v.
-25 per Million - What's the Difference?
+B. Comparison of Ten per Million and 25 per Million RALs

 Stakeholders have suggested the risk action level be set at 25/M instead of 10/M. Staff does not believe that 25/M would be as health protective as 10/M, especially because 10/M is achievable and has been and continues to be demonstrated in practice in at least ten air pollution control districts, including Sacramento Metropolitan Air Quality Management District, Santa Barbara County and San Luis Obispo County Air Pollution Control Districts.
+Under the 25/M scenario, only about 50 facilities would be affected throughout the Air District and most of these facilities would have to conduct minimal effort to reduce their facility risk below the this RAL and result in an inadequate reduction in localized risk.
+However, under the 10/M scenario represented by the Rule, up to 400 facilities would have to conduct risk reduction efforts resulting in widespread localized risk reduction in many communities.
 Further, Air District staff estimated the numbers of residents that would be included under each risk action level scenario and determined that the 10/M action level would serve to reduce risk to about 10 to 15 times as many people as the 25/M action level.